Medication Assisted Treatment (MAT)

 Moving beyond the initial relief of a successful and much more comfortable detox, some of these medications can actually help reduce or even eliminate cravings altogether, making the probable intermittent desire to return to drug use or alcohol after treatment all the more manageable.

-What Kinds of Medication Assisted Treatments Might my Doctor Prescribe at Revive?
+What Kinds of Medication Assisted Treatment Might my Doctor Prescribe at Revive?

 There are several types of MATs that are currently approved for use, directed by our experienced Medical team, depending on their thorough evaluation of your specific needs*: